 During worship, you will be guided through the celebration and reception of the Lord’s Supper.
 Whether or not you are a member of Shadyside Presbyterian Church, we invite you to prepare your hearts to receive this Sacrament as a means of grace.
 For Christ is our host, and He invites all who seek Him to partake of this holy meal.

 - any kind of bread

 Note: If you have time and want to involve your family with a meaningful activity in preparation for Communion, consider baking a special loaf of bread together.
-Please contact Ellen Allston, Director of Christian Education for Children’s Ministry, who has shared several recipes with families by email.
+Please contact Ellen Allston, Director of Children’s Ministry, who has shared several recipes with families by email.

 Some possibilities for beverage: